kevindo0720/Laparoscopic-Surgery-Training-Calot-Triangle-Detection/README.md

 - This program leverages computer vision based techniques such as SURT, SIFT, particle filtering, to detect and track the calot triangle in a human cavity model constructed from real CT scan.

 # DEMOS
-Pictures taken from live demos at SAVE conference at Stanford University's Goodman Surgical Education Center (January 2024)
+Pictures taken from live demos at SAVE conference @ Stanford University's Goodman Surgical Education Center (January 2024)

 ![demo1](demo1.jpg)